0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/malfunction-resistance/aggregator-resistance.md

 }
 ```

-Verified batch sequences remain in an intermediate state known as **Pending state**, where their state transition has not yet been consolidated.
+Verified batch sequences remain in an intermediate state known as Pending state, where their state transition has not yet been consolidated.
 While in this state, neither the new L2 State root nor the bridge's new `GlobalExitRoot` have been added to the `batchNumToStateRoot` mapping.

 The `lastPendingState` storage variable is used to keep track of the number of pending state transitions that need to be consolidated and serves as the mapping's key of entry.
 The Aggregator will receive the aggregation reward once the Zero-Knowledge proof has been verified.